-The Wolf’s Lair in Gierloz in Poland was Adolf Hitler’s base on the Eastern Front during World War Two.
-The Nazi leader often called himself “the Wolf” and thus the Wolf’s Lair, also known as ‘Wilczy Szianiec’ or ‘Wolfsschanze’ is named after him.
+Remote, hidden in dense forest, and protected by nearby lakes and marshes – the Wolf’s Lair in Gierloz in Poland was Adolf Hitler’s main base on the Eastern Front during World War Two.
+The Nazi leader often called himself ‘the Wolf’ and thus the Wolf’s Lair, also known as ‘Wilczy Szianiec’ or ‘Wolfsschanze’, is named after him.

 Following reconnaissance, the decision to build the Wolf’s Lair was made in August 1940 – located in East Prussia near the border with the Soviet Union.
 The area was one of the most fortified districts of the Third Reich, containing many fortresses (Giżycko, Toruń, Klaipeda, Pilawa) and areas with anti-tank trenches and barbed wire fences.

 Hitler first came to the Wolf’s Lair on 24 June 1941.
 At one point housing 2,000-3,000 people (though some estimate the total was far more than this), the Wolf’s Lair was heavily defended.
 Three security zones surrounded the central complex where the Führer’s bunker was located.

 Ironically, the threats Hitler feared at his headquarters came from within his own ranks.
 On 20 July 1944, a group of Hitler’s own men, led by Claus von Stauffenberg, tried to assassinate him at the Wolf’s Lair by smuggling in a bomb.
 Whilst the attempt was unsuccessful, it resulted in four other deaths.
 Only the concrete floor remains in this particular building.